OpenTails/CRUMPET-Android/README.md

 The app will send a text string to the tail to the right characteristic.
 And there are 11 built in moves you can call up immediately.

-*YOU CANNOT USE DIGITAiL WHILE IT IS BEING POWERED BY THE POWER ADAPTOR* however you can with MiTail.
+You cannot use DIGITAiL when it is connected to the power supply, however you can with MiTail.

 ## BUILT IN MOVES